Relevant Issues (8 of 26)

 Health & Nutrition

 Key nutritional and health concerns such as obesity, ingredient safety, nutritional content, and acute health impacts resulting from the consumption of non-alcoholic beverages are shaping the industry’s competitive landscape.
 Studies indicate that consuming high-calorie, sugar-sweetened beverages can have adverse health consequences including higher levels of cholesterol, increased risk for heart disease, and obesity.
 Findings such as these may alter consumer perceptions of the industry’s products, leading to long-term shifts in purchasing decisions.
 Furthermore, efforts to reduce obesity, in the form of new regulations or taxes on sugar-sweetened beverages, have the ability to influence industry profitability and future demand.
-The potential for adverse health effects from other commonly used ingredients—such as artificial sweeteners—may pose additional concerns, and companies may face related litigation and/or regulation.
+The potential for adverse health effects from other commonly used ingredients—such as artificial sweeteners—may pose additional concerns, and entities may face related litigation and/or regulation.
 Opportunities exist in new segments of the beverage market to address consumer demand for improved nutritional value.
-Companies that adapt to changing consumer preferences and an evolving regulatory environment by offering more healthful alternatives can capture additional market share and limit their exposure to regulation and litigation.
+Entities that adapt to changing consumer preferences and an evolving regulatory environment by offering more healthful alternatives can capture additional market share and limit their exposure to regulation and litigation.

-Product Labeling & Marketing
+Product Labelling & Marketing

 Packaging Lifecycle Management